-One EU foreign minister, speaking off the record, told EUobserver the Union had hoped Yanukovych would sign the EU’s association and free trade treaty last year “because he is from the east.”
+One EU foreign minister, speaking off the record, told EUobserver he had hoped that Yanukovych would sign the EU’s association and free-trade treaty last year “because he is from the east.”

-“It would have been better than if it is signed by a western Ukrainian politician, because it would show that eastern Ukraine also supports Euro-integration.
+“It would have been better than if it was signed by a western Ukrainian politician, because it would show that eastern Ukraine also supported Euro-integration.
 It would have been better for the unity of the country,” the minister said.

 For many Ukrainians, the only risk of conflict is if Yanukovych or Putin try to orchestrate one from above, however.

-Oleksandr Sushko, an analyst at the Institute for Euro-Atlantic Co-operation, a think tank in Kiev, noted: “There is turbulence and there are differences between the regions but not to a great extent.
+Oleksandr Sushko, an analyst at the Institute for Euro-Atlantic Co-operation, a think tank in Kiev, told EUobserver: “There is turbulence and there are differences between the regions but not to a great extent.
 In sociological terms, there is absolutely no grounds for a split.”